JoergR75/Core42-JAIS-13B-inference/README.md

 ## Usage

-Run the script with an Arabic prompt:
+Run the script with an Arabic prompt:⚡ make sure to use your HuggingFace token ⚡

 ```bash
 python3 jais_13b_inference_test.py \